Tulsi Gabbard May Boycott October Debate, Says DNC And Corporate Media Are ‘Rigging The Election Again’

 Before the 2020 primary, Gabbard already had a fractured relationship with the DNC.
 She used to be a part of the committee but left after what she perceived as bias against Sanders in the 2016 presidential primaries.

 “I think of her decision to leave the DNC as very important.
 She gained nothing by that decision and her decision to back Bernie Sanders.
-Instead, the DNC has come down on her like a ton of bricks,” reads an LA Progressive, report, which continues to claim that the DNC’s methodology is a part of a revenge plan against Gabbard that mirror the tactics used against Sanders in 2016.
+Instead, the DNC has come down on her like a ton of bricks,” reads an LA Progressive report, which continues to claim that the DNC’s methodology is a part of a revenge plan against Gabbard that mirror the tactics used against Sanders in 2016.